 200 BCE: Pergamon is supplied by a sophisticated network of aqueducts.

 197 BCE - 159 BCE: Reign of Eumenes II at Pergamon.

-188 BCE: The treaty of Apameea Kibotos.
-Peace and alliance is established between the Seleucid Kingdom and Rome joined by her allies, such as Pergamon and Rhodes.
+188 BCE: The treaty of Apamea Kibotos.
+Peace and alliance is established between the Seleucid Empire and Rome joined by its allies, such as Pergamon and Rhodes.
 The Seleucids have to evacuate all the land and the cities from Asia Minor and to pay a huge war indemnity.

 188 BCE: Maximum extent of the Pergamon Empire after Apamea peace.